sebastianbreguel/HyperbolicEmbedding/README.md

 - **TorchExperiments**: This folder contains the experiments and models done with PyTorch
 - **HyperbolicTImbrenet**: This folders contain the timbrenet model of Agustin Macaya, and our experiments applying hyperobolic layers to the model.

 ## References

 - [Hyperbolic Neural Networks](https://arxiv.org/abs/1909.02265)
 - [Hyperbolic Nueronal Networks ++](https://arxiv.org/pdf/2006.08210.pdf)

 PhD's advisors: Denis Parra, Mircea Petrache, Rodrigo Cadiz

+TODO lista:

+- [ ] Adapt the wrapped hyperbolic layers to the timbrenet model
+- [ ] Train the model with the hyperbolic layers
+- [ ] Try to incorporate the hyperbolic cnn incorporating [Hyperbolic CNN](https://github.com/kschwethelm/HyperbolicCV/tree/main) and this [Hyperbolic VAE](https://github.com/julian-8897/hyperbolic_vae/tree/master)